 Writing usually starts on the guitar.
 But recently I’ve been trying to just write random thoughts and poetry in a journal and starting with that.

 Name five biggest artists that you look up to like idols.

-Ed Sheeran is totally killing it and he’s writing great songs, I can’t not appreciate that., I love Beck and how he fearlessly redefines himself every album.
+Ed Sheeran is totally killing it and he’s writing great songs, I love Beck and how he fearlessly redefines himself every album.
 Coldplay has always been a love.
 Phantom Planet is a less known band that I’ve been obsessed with my whole life.
 Then probably Outkast, for their pure genius and cool that I could never come close to.
-Actually I change my mind, my favorite artist is Blake Mills, hands down.
+Actually, I change my mind, my favorite artist is Blake Mills, hands down.
 His music hits me so deeply.

 Name the artists you have collaborated with before in your songs or artists you are willing to collaborate with in the future if you have the chance to do so.

 I’ve written with Natasha Beddingfield who’s an incredible artist and friend.
 My dream is to work with Blake Mills.

 Give us the links to your website and your entire social network.